-The already existing data collections by Statistic Denmark are well established and provide reliable and validated time series.
+The already existing data collections by Statistic Denmark are well established and provide reliable and validated time series data.
 Quality reports are available on the website of Statistics Denmark.
-To combine the different statistics to form groups of enterprises relying on different species for raw input, IFRO's expertise from former work on this issue will be used.
-For the volume of raw material by species and origin, no data collection scheme is established.
-To further investigate how this information could be collected and how the collection could be conducted, a separate description of a pilot study is attached.
+To combine the different statistics to form segments on employment categories and species used as raw material input, IFRO's expertise is used.